 Microbiology and Immunology

-Rance Berg, PhD, Graduate Advisor
+Rance E. Berg, PhD, Graduate Advisor

 Research and Education Building 416D

 Infectious diseases have a major impact on health around the world.
 New infectious agents have emerged, and diseases caused by known pathogens have reestablished themselves.
 Many of these infections result in life-threatening diseases.
 To complicate matters, many of these infectious agents have developed resistance to antibiotics routinely used in treatments.
 Thus, prevention and treatment of these infections are of tremendous importance.
 The development of new antibiotics and vaccines is dependent on an in-depth understanding of the mechanisms of disease caused by these organisms and their basic biology.
-Also, many findings arising from the investigation of the molecular biology of microbes has significantly contributed to our understanding of the molecular basis of cancer.

 Immunology is the study of the defense mechanisms of the host against infectious pathogens, cancers and other pathologic conditions.
 By inducing immune responses, as in the case of vaccines, infection and disease can be prevented.
 Enhancement of appropriate immune responses can also result in the destruction of cancer cells.
 The study of the immune response during autoimmune diseases is another important aspect of immunological research.
 Understanding the complexities of the host immune response has tremendous potential for the development of new treatments to prevent or recover from cancer and infectious disease.